 As a working professional, it’s important to make a strong first impression with your LinkedIn profile.
 These five tips were designed to help with just that.

 5 Steps to Creating a Strong LinkedIn profile:

-1. Choose Your Photo Wisely
+1. Choose a Professional Photo

 In a series of experiments studying judgement from facial appearances, Princeton psychologists Janine Willis and Alexander Todorov found it only takes 100 milliseconds to form an impression of someone from just looking at a photo of their face.

 When choosing a photo it’s recommended that it be a professionally taken headshot.
 You should be wearing either business formal or business casual attire.
 Next, choose an image that is 450×450 pixels.
 This way the photo can be zoomed in on and you’ll avoid a gray outline around your photo.
-Images where the background or other people are clearly cropped out are unacceptable for LinkedIn.
+Images, where the background or other people are clearly cropped out, are unacceptable for LinkedIn.
 Remember this is your online business persona, so choose a business-appropriate photo.

 - Smile with teeth showing

 - Dress for success

 - Head to shoulders or head to waist in frame